Promoting Walking and Cycling

 This book uses innovative quantitative and qualitative research methods to examine in depth, and in an international and historical context, why so many people fail to travel in ways that are deemed by most to be desirable.
 It proposes evidence-based policy solutions that could increase levels of walking and cycling substantially.

-This book is essential reading for planners and policy makers developing and implementing transport policies at both national and local levels, plus researchers and students in the field of mobility, transport, sustainability and urban planning.
+This book is essential reading for planners and policy makers who are developing and implementing transport policies at both national and local levels, plus researchers and students in the fields of mobility, transport, sustainability and urban planning.

 Colin Pooley is Professor of Social and Historical Geography in The Lancaster Environment Centre, Lancaster University, UK.
 His research focuses on the social geography of Britain and continental Europe since the 1800s, with recent projects focused on residential migration, travel to work and other aspects of everyday mobility including walking and cycling.
-He has published over 100 refereed journal articles and book chapters and 12 books on these topics.
+He has published 12 books and over 100 journal articles and book chapters on these topics.

 Section I: Context;